Ranacode/Super_RPG_Chat_React/README.md

 ## What's the main goal of this project?
 The main goal it's be able to achieve that ***the first experience contributing in an open source project for a beginner programmer can be lived here.*** The rest of the goals are simple, make an interactive chat that allow users share between them something more than text, images and links. **An RPG perspective** while the chat is running, the users can attack others through the messages, use skills for more powerful attacks or defenses, grow up the level and the score, unlock achievements and a lof of stuff you can imagine!.

-The rules of the interactions can be discussed in the [CONTRIBUTE.md](https://github.com/Ranacode/Super_Saiyan_Chat_React/blob/master/CONTRIBUTE.md)
+The rules of the interactions inside the mechanics can be discussed in the [CONTRIBUTE.md](https://github.com/Ranacode/Super_Saiyan_Chat_React/blob/master/CONTRIBUTE.md)

 ![maingoal_gif](https://78.media.tumblr.com/7d07808c1a5c3797f04bc82a0baf3a37/tumblr_inline_nu4iu7tQET1s22cpf_500.gif)